 See additional details for Chase Freedom®

-Here is the list of current Chase Sapphire Preferred® Card airline transfer partners, and links to guides that explain how to use them:
+Here is the list of current Chase Sapphire Preferred® Card airline transfer partners, and links to guides that explain how to use them (if available):

 - United MileagePlus®

-- Air France Flying Blue (lets you book Delta and Alaska flights)
+- Flying Blue Air France KLM (lets you book Delta and Alaska flights)

-- British Airways Avios (lets you book American Airlines flights)
+- British Airways Executive Club (lets you book American Airlines flights)

-- Iberia Avios (lets you book American Airlines flights)
+- Iberia Plus (lets you book American Airlines flights)

 - Virgin Atlantic Flying Club (lets you book Delta flights)